| | | |

 Vegan Apple Spice Cake

 Warming notes of cinnamon, ginger and allspice combined with sweet seasonal apples feature in this simple vegan apple spice cake.
 This cake is made with olive oil instead of butter or coconut oil, however, any neutral flavoured vegetable oil will work.
-This is the perfect healthy-ish cake to serve with a hot cup of coffee or tea this season.
+This is the wonderful cake to serve with a hot cup of coffee or tea this season.

 Prep Time 15 minutes